-This is my version of the Steak Diane Sauce that is popular on rump steaks in outback pubs across Australia, not to be confused with the flambe steak Diane that can be found across America.
+This is an easy version of the steak Diane sauce which is popular on rump steaks in outback pubs across Australia.
+It is not to be confused with the flambe steak Diane that can be found across America.

-As it is fairly simple, it makes a great camping sauce to accompany your campfire-grilled steaks.
+As it is a fairly simple recipe, it makes a great camping sauce to accompany your campfire-grilled steaks.
 The garlic and tomato flavors of the sauce complement the hearty beef of the steaks.

-Taste the sauce, adjust with salt, additional wine/stock, and/or cream.
+- Taste the sauce and adjust with salt, additional wine, or cream.
 Serve hot over your choice of cooked steak.